MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-ecommerce-site.md

 [!include [banner](includes/preview-banner.md)]
 [!include [banner](includes/banner.md)]

-This topic describes the tasks that are associated with the creation of a new e-Commerce site in Dynamics 365 Commerce.
+This topic describes the steps and information required to create a new e-Commerce site in Dynamics 365 Commerce site builder.

 ## Overview

-To start to develop your e-Commerce site, you must first establish a new site in the site authoring environment.
-Before you can create a new site, at least one online store must be created in Dynamics 365 Retail.
+Before you can start developing your e-Commerce site, you must first establish a new site in site builder.
+NOTE: Before you can successfully set up a new e-Commerce site, you must have at least one online store created in Dynamics 365 Commerce.

 ## Set up your site

 To set up your site, do the following.

-1. In Microsoft Lifecycle Services (LCS), select the link for the site authoring environment.
+1. Open the site builder environment.
+You can find a link to site builder in Microsoft Lifecycle Services (LCS) within the envioronment features page for Commerce.
 1. On the home page for the site authoring environment, select **New site**.
 1. In the **New site** dialog box, provide the following information.